nicklasb/Controller/README.md

 ## WIP:

 * Reporting: Create simple alarm and reporting handling so the controller can react, raise alarms and other stuff
+* UX: Create a simple dynamic interface
+* Communication: Extend reporting to GSM, implement some control over SMS

 ## Upcoming:

 * Communication: Implement proper protocol for communicating structured sensor data
 * Security: Make it so that the central only discovers peripherals that are a part of the network (currently it is security by dysfunction)
 * Compatibility: Implement support for a lot of different sensors in the peripherals (see that repo)
-* Communication: Extend reporting to GSM, implement some control over SMS

 * Security: Add some SMS-security feature
 * Quality: Test coverage (no, this is not like writing tests for some web app, sadly)
 * Architecture: Pythonize - When the dust have settled, move invokation details and customization into Python code.